 I bought my first IBM PC in 1984.
 I was a DOS expert in the ’80s, then when DOS went away I became a Windows expert.
 I even spent a year (with my partner) as a paid presence on a PC support site.
 But as computers got more powerful, Windows became more bloated and intrusive.
 In 2014 when it was time to replace my laptop, with the ugly prospect of Windows 8 before me, I decided it was time to jump: I bought a Mac.

-After 30 years as a PC person I became a Mac person.
+After 30 years as a PC person, in 2014 I became a Mac person.
 And I will never look back.
 I LOVE my Mac.
 It took me two full days of stumbling to feel comfortable, but right away I was in awe of the UI sorcery that made the OS so very intuitive.

 Considering a switch?